googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 ## Changes to OFF 5.7.12 - Palette Table

-_After the first paragraph, insert the following paragraph.
+_In the first sentence of the first paragraph, delete the words, “with BGRA values”.

+_Replace the second paragraph with the following text.
 (The referenced IEC standard is already included in the normative references.)_

 Palettes are defined by a set of color records.
 Each color record specifies a